kyma-project/busola/examples/resources/README.md

 To test the extensibility feature using the resources examples, upload any of the YAML files from the `configuration` and `samples` directory to your cluster.
 To upload all the resources use the following commands:

-1. Create a `resources` Namespace and apply the Config Maps and CRDs:
+1. Create a `resources` Namespace and apply the ConfigMaps and CRDs:

 ```bash
 kubectl create namespace resources && kubectl apply -f configuration/ --recursive